datastructblues/CatchThePikachu/README.md

 score will increase.
 You can listen main theme of Pokemon and close the song (optionally).

 # FEATURES
-> MediaPlayer class
+> MediaPlayer class,
-> Intent
+> Intent,
-> Runnable and Handler
+> Runnable and Handler,
-> CountDownTimer class
+> CountDownTimer class,
-> AlertDialog class
+> AlertDialog class.